In this article, we will review Jack LaLanne juicers.

-We will try to avoid the “godfather of modern fitness”, not because he doesn’t deserve the name, but because it is used so many times.
+We will avoid the “godfather of modern fitness,” not because he doesn’t deserve the name, but because it is often used.

 Jack Lalanne was a Fitness exercise, and nutrition expert, and motivational speaker.

-A person that millions trusted when searching for guidance to a healthier life, so the products that he indorsed must be trustworthy also.
+A person that millions trusted when searching for guidance to a healthier life, so the products he endorsed must also be trustworthy.